ollantaytambo

 ollantaytambo inca sun temple

-Once you reach the top after having climbed the 200 steps, you will be able to appreciate an unparalleled view of the Sacred Valley from the Temple of the Sun.
+Once reach the top, after having climbed the 200 steps, you will be able to appreciate the Temple of the Sun.
 Six colossal stone blocks of rectangular shape made up this temple.
-These are located at the top of the site and appear as if they had been an unfinished construction.
+These appear as if they had been an unfinished construction.
 The largest monolith is over two meters wide and about four meters high.

 5. Main gate and the temple of 10 niches